 Unlike my colleagues - who claim they decided on a weather career during childhood - I started my television career very differently.
 I was a sportscaster in North Dakota, and then moved to KELO to be a newsman in 1985.
 I never imagined I would still be here 30 years later, and still be working with several of the great colleagues and friends I met the first time I walked into the "KELOLAND" building.

-One of the most rewarding parts of my work as chief meteorologist is that I have been able to participate in professional organizations nationally and internationally.
-I have done several presentations before the European Meteorological Society and France's "Forum International de la Météo."
-I was on one of the expert panels at the World Climate Conference in Geneva in 2009.
+One of the most rewarding parts of my work as Chief Meteorologist is that I have been able to participate in professional organizations nationally and internationally.
+I have done several presentations before the European Meteorological Society, and the "Forum International de la Météo et du Climat" in Paris.
+I have attended world conferences in Europe and at the United Nations, and testified before the Commerce committee of the U.S. Senate.

-Currently, I serve as the Commissioner on Professional Affairs for the American Meteorological Society.
-It is my job to keep track of the certification programs for the 14-thousand member Society, as well as oversee the Board of Broadcast Meteorology, the Board of Certified Consulting Meteorologists, the Board for Private Sector Meteorologists, the Board for Operating Government Meteorologists, the Board for Early Career Professionals, and the Board for Continuing Professional Development.
+For six years I served as Commissioner on Professional Affairs for the American Meteorological Society.
+It was my job to keep track of the certification programs for the 13-thousand member Society, as well as oversee the Board of Broadcast Meteorology, the Board of Certified Consulting Meteorologists, the Board for Private Sector Meteorologists, the Board for Operating Government Meteorologists, the Board for Early Career Professionals, and the Board for Continuing Professional Development.
 In that role, I have been interviewed by several major newspapers and have appeared on television in a few foreign countries.
-It is a lot of work and sometimes gets a little stressful - but I consider my self very fortunate to work with some of the best and brightest minds in meteorology.
+It was a lot of work and sometimes got a little stressful , but I consider myself fortunate to have worked with some of the best and brightest minds in meteorology.

-I also enjoy teaching.
-I currently teach a class in Physical Climatology and Meteorology at SDSU.
+I also enjoy teaching, and have taught Physical Climatology and Meteorology at SDSU.
 In my spare time, you'll find me watching, playing, and refereeing soccer.

 My formal credentials include the Certified Broadcast Meteorologist and Certified Consulting Meteorologist designations from the American Meteorological Society, and National Weather Association Broadcast Seal of Approval.
 My diplomas are from St. John's University (B.A.), Mississippi State University (M.A.), and South Dakota State University (Ph.D. in Atmospheric, Environmental, and Water Resources).